tofubert/sechat-rs/README.md

 Sending Messages is done via "Enter", which also switches back to Reading.

 #### Opening
-When in Reading Mode Press "o" to enter the Openening screen.
+When in Reading Mode Press "o" to enter the Opening screen.
 Use the Arrow keys to select a Room.
 Use "Enter" to open the Room.
-Once Enter is pressed the Cleint fetches new messages for the Room, hence a short delay might ocure.
+Once Enter is pressed the Client fetches new messages for the Room, hence a short delay might ocure.
 Use "Esc" to exit back to the current chat.

 #### Exiting
-When in Reading Mode Press "q" to enter the Quiting Screen, confirm with "y" or abort with "n".
+When in Reading Mode Press "q" to enter the Quitting Screen, confirm with "y" or abort with "n".
-On Exit all log files are written to the folder choosen in the config file.
+On Exit all log files are written to the folder chosen in the config file.

 #### Help
 Use "?" to get to the help screen.